potatokuka/potatokuka/README.md

 *Currently:*
 	Student at ***Codam Coding College***, in Amsterdam.
 Traveled the world for work for a few years.
-Now you can find some of my school projects here.
+You can find a mixture of school projects and personal tidbits here!

 <!--
 **potatokuka/potatokuka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.